KnowThePepper

 The name comes from how the pods grow: straight up, facing the sky.
 That visual quirk made it iconic in Chinese markets long before it became a staple in Sichuan hot pots and chili oils.

-Heat-wise, 30,000-50,000 SHU puts this pepper firmly in the hot pepper range - about 10 times hotter than a jalapeño and comparable to the vivid fruity burn of Aji Limo.
+Heat-wise, 30,000-50,000 SHU puts this pepper firmly in the the hot-tier SHU range - about 10 times hotter than a jalapeño and comparable to the vivid fruity burn of Aji Limo.
 The heat builds steadily rather than hitting all at once, giving you time to appreciate what's happening before the capsaicin fully arrives.

 The flavor is where this pepper earns its reputation.
 There is a distinct fruitiness underneath - almost berry-like when dried - layered with a smoky, slightly earthy quality that intensifies with toasting.
 Fresh pods have a brighter, more vegetal character, but most cooks encounter this pepper dried or in oil-based preparations where the smoke notes dominate.